 In March of 2003 it was announced that Fr.
 George would be leaving St. Isabel, and on April 23 he was transferred to his new position as Rector of Epiphany Cathedral in Venice, FL.
-Fr.
-Christopher Senk was named Administrator of St. Isabel Parish.
-Fr.
-Christopher had served as Administrator of Holy Cross Parish in Palmetto Florida.

 In May of 2004 the Parish Council of St. Isabel resigned from their positions in order to make way for a new Pastoral Council which would be appointed/voted on in the fall.
 Those plans were interrupted when on Friday, August 13, 2004, Hurricane Charley ripped through the islands, causing significant damage to the church.
 The rectory and church hall suffered minimal damage.
 Large portions of the new roof were blown off, causing serious water damage to the newly renovated space.

-Once back on the island, Fr.
-Christopher, the staff, and more than a handful of volunteers began to salvage what they could and moved the church, once again, to the church hall.
+Once back on the island, the Administrator, the staff, and more than a handful of volunteers began to salvage what they could and moved the church, once again, to the church hall.
 A small group of parishioners were present when the first post hurricane Mass was celebrated in the church hall on August 22.
 A second collection for the rebuilding of St. Isabel began on that day.
 A formal Building Fund Drive did not begin until March of 2006 with a goal of 4.75 million dollars.
 By the end of September work began to remove debris and the damaged pews from the church interior.

 Major demolition of the damaged church began in the summer of 2005, and in the summer of 2006 it was determined for safety reasons that the office section of the Church needed to be included in the renovation plans.
 The fund drive was increased $250,000.00 to cover the costs of the office renovations, bringing the Building Fund goal to 5 million dollars.